 College Counseling Services: 859-985-3212 (on-campus, ext.
-3212) After hours/holidays, call Public Safety (ext.
-3333) and ask to speak to the on-call counselor.
+3212) \After hours/holidays, call Public hours/holidays, call Public Safety (ext.
+3333) and ask to speak to a chaplain ii.
+Emergency phone numbers for on and off-campus safety, law enforcement and other first responders, including the Title IX Coordinator: